cmzfusion/od-suffixtree/README.md

 od-suffixtree
 =============

-An implementation of a RadixTree and Generalized SuffixTree provides maps which can store and retreive values keyed by character sequences
+An implementation of a RadixTree and Generalized SuffixTree
+Provides maps implementations which can store and retreive values keyed by character sequences, using a radix tree as the underling data structure